 Aswan: A Charming City Celebrated for Nubian Culture - Visit the Temple of Philae & Aswan High Dam

 Temple of Philae - Arrive in Aswan, a beautiful city renowned for its Nubian culture.
 Begin the first tour by heading down to the Nile, where a motorboat will take you to the magnificent Philae Temple.
 Continue to the impressive Aswan High Dam.
-At night, enjoy the opportunity to explore Aswan’s famous local market.
-Check in to a Nile cruise for an overnight stay.
+In the evening, enjoy the opportunity to explore Aswan’s famous local market.
+Check in to the Nile cruise for an overnight stay.

-Aswan High Dam - The Aswan High Dam, located on the Nile in southern Egypt, was constructed during the era of Gamal Abdel Nasser with assistance from the Soviets.
-The dam plays a crucial role in controlling water flow and reducing the impact of the Nile flood, while also generating electricity for Egypt.
-It measures 3,600 meters in length, with a base width of 980 meters, a summit width of 40 meters, and a height of 111 meters.
-The dam’s construction required 43 million cubic meters of cement, iron, and other materials, allowing a water flow of 11,000 cubic meters per second.
+Aswan High Dam - The Aswan High Dam, also known as the High Dam, is a significant water dam on the Nile in southern Egypt.
+Constructed during the era of Gamal Abdel Nasser with Soviet assistance, the dam plays a crucial role in controlling water flow and reducing the impact of the Nile flood.
+It also generates electricity for Egypt.
+The dam measures 3,600 meters in length, with a base width of 980 meters, a summit width of 40 meters, and a height of 111 meters.
+It comprises 43 million cubic meters of cement, iron, and other materials.
+The dam can handle a water flow of 11,000 cubic meters per second.
 Construction began in 1960, with a total cost of one billion dollars, one-third of which was covered by the Soviet Union.
 The dam was completed in 1968 with the help of 400 Soviet experts, and the final 12 electric generators were installed in 1970.
 It was officially inaugurated in 1971.

 Abu Simbel Temples & Temple of Kom Ombo & Sailing to Edfu

 Abu Simbel Temple Complex - Construction of the temple complex began around 1244 BC and lasted approximately 21 years, until 1223 BC.
-Known as the “Ramses Temple,” it is one of six rock temples in Nubia built during Ramses II’s reign.
-Its purpose was to influence neighboring countries in southern Egypt and strengthen the Egyptian religion’s position in the region.
+Known as the “Ramses Temple,” it is one of six rock temples in Nubia erected during the reign of Ramses II.
+Its purpose was to influence neighboring countries in southern Egypt and to strengthen the Egyptian religion’s presence in the region.
 Historians suggest that Abu Simbel’s design reflects Ramses II’s pride.
 The temples were abandoned over time and became buried in sand.
-By the 6th century BC, sand had covered the main temple’s statues up to their knees.
+By the 6th century BC, sand covered the main temple’s statues up to their knees.
 The temple was forgotten until 1813 when Swiss orientalist GL Burkhardt discovered the main temple’s promenade.
 Burkhardt shared this discovery with an Italian explorer.

 Temple of Kom Ombo - Established during the reign of Ptolemy VI Philomator, the temple’s decoration was completed in the Roman era under Emperor Tiberius.
 This temple shares design, architecture, and decoration characteristics with other Egyptian Ptolemaic temples.
-However, it has a unique feature due to local worship practices, where two local deities, Sobek and Horus-headed, were revered.
+However, it has a unique feature due to local worship practices, where two local deities, Sobek and Horus-headed, were worshipped.
 Despite their differing origins and characters, they coexisted for centuries without merging, resulting in two separate sanctuaries within the temple.
-The temple also features adjacent gates for each deity, located on the outer wall and within the halls of pillars.

 Temple of Edfu & Sailing to Luxor

-Temple of Horus - At around 5:00 am, prepare to visit the ancient city known as Geb by the Egyptians and Apollinopolis Magna by the Greeks and Romans.
+Temple of Horus - Around 5:00 am, be ready to visit the ancient city known as Geb by the Egyptians and Apollinopolis Magna by the Greeks and Romans.
 Edfu was the capital of the second region in Upper Egypt during the Pharaohs’ era.
 Archaeological excavations since the late 19th century have highlighted its significance in early ancient Egyptian history, particularly the cemetery dating back to the Old Kingdom in the third millennium BC.
-Tombs and terraces built with mud bricks were discovered, and linguists identified the name of one of the first dynasty kings, Oujib, engraved on a rock near the city.
+Linguists have deciphered the name of one of the first dynasty kings, Oujib, engraved on a rock near the city.
 Edfu was under the protection of the falcon deity Horus, the city’s king.

 Hot Air Balloon & Valley of the Kings & Temple of Hatshepsut & Colossi of Memnon & Temple of Karnak